-Project Expenditure Category: 1.14 Other Public Health Services other program and data analysis, to establish benchmark provider rates that would ensure reimbursement would cover costs of services review.
+Project Expenditure Category: 1.14 Other Public Health Services

+The Department of Public Health and Humans Services (DPHHS) conducted a detailed provider rate methodology study for home and community-based services.
+The provider rate study focused on two outcomes.
+The first outcome, a provider cost and wage survey, along with other program and data analysis, to establish benchmark provider rates that would ensure reimbursement would cover costs of services review.
 The second outcome was to develop a cost reporting plan to allow the department to gather and maintain cost/reimbursement benchmark information and make recommendations on methodologies to adjust provider rates, if necessary, in an effort to maintain services.
 The rate study is focused on the significant impact COVID-19 has had on service delivery, the costs to sustain high-quality services, and address workforce shortages.
 The department hired a contractor to perform the rate study.
 Within this process the contractor is engaged with providers as they execute the study in the following ways: